frankiannelli/SocialNetwork/out/production/SocialNetwork/graph/Readme.md

 ## Things to fix

 the file validation logic is not right because if the graph is intastaited with the wrng number of nodes then it fails

+in the menu's if you type a string instead of int it throws an error